The funnel analysis gives you a good idea of how an opportunity moves through your funnel to ‘won’.

 Why is the sum of days of the sales funnel analysis not equal to the Average Sales Cycle report?

-The sales funnel analysis report can only reliably see how long an opportunity has been in a certain stage, and will show averages of those durations.
-On the other hand, the average sales cycle will report on the difference between the custom field “start date” and the “close date” of an opportunity.
 When a start date has been set to a date before the opportunity was created in Salesflare, the sales funnel analysis can’t know in which stages this time was spent, so it won’t report on it.